Christian-DAntonio/Javascript-Practice/README.md

 hamburger menu and somthngs may need to be tweeked.
 Also add some more Javascript in the app.js file.
 8:45 PM
 The logo's size got fixed.
 I simply got rid of the style that was in the img src for the logo.
+9:23 PM
+Figured out a way to put in a burger menu in my application.
+I forgot a piece of code that would insert the burger menu into my application whenever my navbars screen size changed.
+It also insert the logo links to different social media.
+I'm basically all done with this project.